balenaltd/handbook/Architecture-Calls.md

 * @dfunckt will work full time on OSR in the next couple of weeks
 * Chat with @hedss for the on prem tool on Monday

-Can we lower the requirements for resinOS devices so that the state endpoint tells them to use registry v2? cc @imrehg @pcarranzav, @dfunckt
+Can we lower the requirements for resinOS devices so that the state endpoint tells them to use registry v2?

 * Currently the tests are for resinOS >=2.0.0 and supervisor >=4.1.1; seems like resinOS since 1.2 (inclusive) could use registry v2, unless we've missed something (hence the question)
 * So should we alter that check to enable more devices to use v2? what versions to include? is there a downside, that this will trigger all the currently not v2 devices to update their application? (though it should be a noop according to Pablo). (that should be resinOS >=1.26.0 or other devices that are on newer supervisor due to been super-updated) If we can do this, updating the supervisor on more 1.x devices would immediately benefit them as we do that.